UpVent/upvent.codes/README.md

 ## License + Credits

 ### Our Code
-The source code is free software distributed under the GNU General Public License, version 2, or, at your option, any later version.
+The source code is free software distributed under the GNU General Public License, version 2 ONLY.
 (See [LICENSE](https://github.com/UpVent/upvent.codes/blob/master/LICENSE).)

 The website contents are creative commons released under CC-BY-ND-3.0-International.